SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 [﻿](§10.7)It was incredibly difficult for me to come up with a factual system, and it took me months and many revisions, but eventually, I believe I came up with a system that is more accurate than that of the IPA.
 For example, in the IPA vowel chart, how can the Latin alphabet letter ‘ ﻿a﻿ ’ be classified as a front vowel? (https://en.wikipedia.org/wiki/Open_front_unrounded_vowel) It is not a letter that represents a front vowel.
 It's a rear open vowel in the Latin alphabet.
 The letter ‘ ﻿æ﻿ ’ is being considered as a front vowel as well. (https://en.wikipedia.org/wiki/Near-open_front_unrounded_vowel) It glyphically looks like a combination (a ligature) of the letters ‘ ﻿a﻿ ’ and ‘ ﻿e﻿ ’.
 This letter was used in Old English spelling, and it represented a centre lax vowel to make up for the fact that the already existing Latin letters ‘ ﻿a﻿ ’ and ‘ ﻿e﻿ ’ did not make this distinction.
 Furthermore, there is evidence for my claim from the Futhorc alphabet for English, before the adoption of the Latin alphabet where there are two separate runes called oak (ᚪ), representing the ‘ ﻿a﻿ ’ vowel and ash (ᚫ), representing the ‘ ﻿æ﻿ ’ vowel.

 [﻿](§10.8)I correctly measured the human mouth and the positions of the tongue and determined that the vowels must be measured starting from the four established approximants, also known as semi‑vowels.
 This gives us an excellent measuring point from where we can measure the rest of the vowels.
 My alphabet has only front and rear vowels for tense vowels, as I believe that making a central distinction here is not necessary and is not done in world languages.
-Instead, here, a frontal ( ﻿palatal﻿ ) and a rear ( ﻿velar﻿ ) distinction, combined with the position of the jaw, is extensive enough.
+Instead, here, a frontal (palatal) and a rear (velar) distinction, combined with the position of the jaw, is extensive enough.
 For open vowels, because the jaw is lower down, we have more room for the tongue.
 Languages plentily use this trait of the vocal tract.
-In my other literary work ( ﻿The Discourse on the Phonology of the English Language and a Critique﻿ ), I explained that the vowel letter “ ﻿aesc﻿ ” from Old English ( ﻿æ﻿ ) is a centre vowel and that it is not a front vowel as it is shown in the IPA chart.
+In my other literary work (The Discourse on the Phonology of the English Language and a Critique), I explained that the vowel letter “ ﻿aesc﻿ ” from Old English ( ﻿æ﻿ ) is a centre vowel and that it is not a front vowel as it is shown in the IPA chart.
 This also makes sense since this letter is clearly a combination of the letters ‘ ﻿a﻿ ’ and ‘ ﻿e﻿ ’ and its position of pronunciation lies right between the front vowel ‘ ﻿e﻿ ’ and the rear vowel ‘ ﻿a﻿ ’.

 [﻿](§10.9)There are also vowels in the IPA that do not have labially rounded counterparts.
 This also makes no sense, as they can be unrounded.
 In my alphabet, there are ten vowel sets.
 Each one has a labially rounded counterpart, which gives us a total of twenty vowels.
 The approximants also have their rounded counterparts.
 I believe one thing that makes my vowel system excellent is the fact that they are measured from the approximants and relate to other consonants well.
 The vowel chart is not at all a separate chart, but it fits in very well with the other consonant sounds and their measurements.